 Note: If the system is unable to push plan a demand in the time between the current date and the end of the Plan Horizon, the demand is displayed as "blocked" on the planning output forms and reports and cannot be planned.

 Examples: Resource Planning

-The two examples below illustrate how the APS planning mode and Infinite APS planning mode plan resources when processing the same 4 jobs.
+This topic provides examples of how the APS and Infinite APS planning modes plan resources when processing the same four jobs.

 Input Data

 The following input data is used in both examples.